Imam Hossein University

 IHU provides undergraduate and postgraduate programs in 15 departments.
 The student body consists of 6,000 students and cadets.

 The procedure for accepting and processing requests at IHU is different from other universities.
-Regular students can get admission by passing Iranian University Entrance Exam which is done yearly by Ministry of Science, Research and Technology (Iran).
+Regular students can get admission by passing Iranian University Entrance Exam which is done yearly by Ministry of Science, Research and Technology.
 Those students are without scholarship and will not be employed by IRGC.
 They should also pay tuition fees.
 However, students with scholarship are accepted by IRGC after passing ideological interviews and medical tests, and being a member of Basij will be an advantage for getting scholarship.
 Those students are not permitted to go abroad or work for private companies.
 For many years, IRGC Cadet College and IHU academic division were in the same place.
 But, Imam Hossein Cadet College was separated from the academic division in 2005.
 Then, the academic division was relocated to another recently built infrastructure, and was renamed to the "Imam Hossein Comprehensive University".

 History

-The university was established in 1986 by IRGC Commander Seyed Mehdi Mousavi Zare, named Imam Hossein Higher Education and approved as a university by Ministry of Science, Research and Technology (Iran).
+The university was established in 1986 by Islamic Revolutionary Guard Corps (IRGC) Commander Seyed Mehdi Mousavi Zare, named Imam Hossein Higher Education and approved as a university by Iran’s Ministry of Science, Research and Technology.
 It included faculty of engineering science, faculty of natural science, faculty of social science, and faculty of medicine in 1987.
 Later, it also included faculty of military science.

 In 1994, the faculty of medicine seceded to become the Baqiyatallah Medical Sciences University, which is the primary medical institution, and currently trains students up to PhD levels in three faculties, namely: Nursing, Allied Health, and Medicine, as well as the Institute of Research for Military Medicine.